Frederick William Burns: Cycling and the Good Roads Association

-Fred Burns' enthusiasm for cycling began in the early 1890s.
+Burns's enthusiasm for cycling began in the early 1890s.
 During this time, he became part of the Good Roads Associations of Brooklyn and Long Island and served on executive committees which led to the first paved bicycle path between Brooklyn and Coney Island.
 He was the chairman of the Track and Race Committee of the New York Division of the League of American Wheelmen which constructed the concrete-paved Manhattan Beach Bicycle Racetrack in 1895 which included banked turns.
 Over 12,000 wheelmen attended the first meet in June with numerous American and world cycling records broken.
 The success led to many professional and amateur races at the venue including the establishment of a bicycle-riding academy for women, children and beginners.
 He was even considered as a candidate for President of the L.A.W. in 1898 due to his honesty and ability.

 Of all the athletic clubs he belonged to and as avid a cyclist as he was, he never belonged to a wheelmen's club and became known as the "Hermit Wheelman" for simply riding off on his own.
 There are numerous accounts of him riding his bicycle to events of which he announced.
 In a couple of cases having been engaged as the ring announcer of illegal boxing bouts, he attained a reputation for escaping arrest by the police by outrunning them on his bicycle.

 Burns staunchly supported Mile-A-Minute Murphy in his quest to show a cyclist could pedal 1 mile in less than 1 minute.
 It started with Charles Murphy's declaration that he would perform the feat by June 1, 1895.
-Burns' first involvement came in May as he'd written a letter to the Pennsylvania Railroad to allow Murphy to follow behind a train moving at 60 miles per hour.
+Burns's first involvement came in May as he'd written a letter to the Pennsylvania Railroad to allow Murphy to follow behind a train moving at 60 miles per hour.
 Numerous railroads all over the country were contacted to perform the feat.
 Finally, the Long Island Railroad finally agreed in 1899.
-On June 1, 1899, after over 4 years of effort and all Burns' and Murphy's letters to railroads, Murphy road a mile behind a Long Island Railroad train in 57.8 seconds.
+On June 1, 1899, after over four years of effort and all Burns's and Murphy's letters to railroads, Murphy rode a mile behind a Long Island Railroad train in 57.8 seconds.